Joostul/UltraCryptoFolio/README.md

 - Support exchange rate.

 ## Done:
+- [x] Doughnut graph of relative holdings in portfolio homepage.
 - [x] Able to delete transactions.
 - [x] Calculate value of transactions when they are entered.
 - [x] Basic import / export.